omidfarhang/omid.dev/content/posts/2010-10-18-avira-know-better-what-to-put-and-where.en.md

 lang: en
 category: techblog
 ---
-Sometimes we encounter childish <a href="/2010/10/02/messages-from-malware-authors-in-malware/" target="_blank">messages</a> from the authors in the body of malware.
+Sometimes we encounter childish [messages](/2010/10/02/messages-from-malware-authors-in-malware/) from the authors in the body of malware.
 A variant of the TDSS family we got recently is even going a step further by offering a convenient location for a malware signature.
 The samples include the message “Put your signature here”, which is shown when run inside a debugger.

 [](http://lh6.ggpht.com/_vaUVXcmC3OI/TLzFxckQDJI/AAAAAAAACt4/QjnASLqGS30/s1600-h/disass_screenshot%5B4%5D.png)